huisaziaat/hackintosh-surface-laptop-2/readme.md

 ### Not working
 - Wifi / Bluetooth (Use a dongle for that)
-- Keyboard, this is due Microsoft using a non standard config for driver (Surface Aggretator Module) which hasn't been ported over to macOS, it has been ported over for linux.
+- Keyboard, this is due Microsoft using a non standard config for driver (Surface Aggregator Module) which hasn't been ported over to macOS, it has been ported over for linux.
 - Touch-screen

 ### Specs